Salvatore Esposito (footballer, born 1948)

 Salvatore Esposito (/it/; born 3 January 1948) is an Italian former footballer from Torre Annunziata in the Province of Naples.
 He played as a midfielder for several clubs during his footballing career, most notably Napoli and Fiorentina.

 As well as playing for many years at club level, Esposito was also called up for one appearance by the Italy national football team.
-His only international call-up and appearance came on the 8 June 1975.
+His only international call-up and appearance came on 8 June 1975.